sumitmalik51/AIW-CAF-Methodology/02-Azure-Web-Application-Firewall-on-Application-Gateway.md

     ![md](/images1/moredetails.png)

-1. Under **More Insights** blade, scroll down and explore traffic distribution for deployments of the East US region.
+1. Under the **More Insights** blade, scroll down and explore traffic distribution for deployments of the East US region.

     ![comm](/images1/moreinsights.png)